Andrusska/d-spsim/README.md

   - Rooms can now contain some clothes at startup using the <scatteredClothes>-Tag for an example look at default.xml's room explanation

+  - The clothing-preferences changed.
+Taggs are now individual for each clothingtype and got the id-Attribute to get the 		corresponding girl.
+Read the girl explanation in default.xml for the details

   - Clothes need some rework
     - <covers> is changed to type and due to the introduction of bras, the value needs to be changed (depending on its old 		type).
 For the new typelisting look at default.xml's clothes explanation